weewx/weewx/docs_src/quickstarts/pip.md

 ```

 The tool `weectl` will ask you a series of questions, then create a directory
-`weewx-data` in your home directory with a new configuration file.
-It will
+`weewx-data` in your home directory with a new configuration file, skins,
-also install skins, documentation, utility files, and examples in the same
-directory.
-The database and reports will also go into that directory, but
+utility files, and examples.
+The database and reports will also go into that
-only after you run `weewxd`, as shown in the following step.
+directory, but only after you run `weewxd`, as shown in the following step.

 ## Run `weewxd`